Bug Out Location: How To Find One You Can Afford

 • Are wildfires a concern?

+Take a look at all these factors based upon your proposed location.
 While this factor alone shouldn’t deter you from purchasing a good bug out property it should be a consideration.

 There may be ways to mitigate the natural threats once you build your shelter.